amilash/Product-Development-Process/README.md

     - Set up project repos, (github, gitlabs, etc...)
     - Set up Project Managmenet Tools and Repos (Atlassian - Jira/Confluence, Gitlabs, Github Wiki, Trello, Asana, Notion, etc...)
 + Design
     - Sync with Product Manager and prepare for Design Research and Disovery by creating an:
     - Discovery and Design Plan

 ## Product Discovery Phase

+**Goal** Goal is to understand the problem, who the users we're solving it for and providng value to are, and what contexts in which we are creating a solution.
+Current vs aspirational.
+This is where we start making the product, and ensuring we are solving the right problem for the right users.
+From there we will come out with User stories and an MVP definition that developers/engineers can start building with.

 Product and Design Discovery (using Human Centered Design approach)
 + [Problem Statment/Product Vision Definition](https://github.com/amilash/Product-Development-Process/blob/master/human_centered_design.md)